saurabhdaware/react-india-2023-slides/README.md

-# Evolution of Web Development (ft React Server Components)

-This repo holds the code for my slides from React Bangalore Meetup talk.

-You can checkout hosted slides here - https://web-evolution-slides.saurabhdaware.in/1
+# React India 2023 Goa Slides

+These are my slides for React India 2023 talk "In The World of JS Frameworks, It's an HTML Framework!"

 ## Local Setup